-Step One: Pat your chuck roast dry with paper towels.
+Pat your chuck roast dry with paper towels.
 This helps to remove any excess moisture so that you get the perfect crust.
 Next sprinkle at least half of a tablespoon of salt on one side of the roast.

-Step Two: Heat your dutch oven or skillet over medium-high heat.
+Heat your dutch oven or skillet over medium-high heat.
 The key to getting that crust is to make sure that your skillet or dutch oven is screaming hot.

-Step Three: Once the dutch oven is hot, add in the oil.
+Add in the oil.
 Because searing requires you to work at a higher temperature an oil with a high smoke point, like coconut or avocado oil, will work best for this.

-Step Four: Place the chuck roast in the dutch oven, salted side down and let it cook for six to seven minutes or until a golden brown crust develops.
+Place the chuck roast in the dutch oven, salted side down and let it cook for six to seven minutes or until a golden brown crust develops.
 While the salted side cooks, sprinkle the remaining salt on the other side of the beef before flipping and searing the other side.

 Can I Make This Recipe in the Slow Cooker?